-The following is a list of the state-funded services provided in accordance with the Individual Service Plans (ISPs) for individuals served:
+The following is a list of the state-funded services provided in accordance with the Individual Service Plans (IISPs) for individuals served:

-A. Routine Day Services - These services consist of Community Access Group and Prevocational Services provided in any combination, but the Community Access Group and Prevocational Services cannot be provided at the same time to an individual.
+A. Routine Day Services - These services consist of Community Access Group (CAG) and Prevocational Services provided in any combination, but the Community Access Group and Prevocational Services cannot be provided at the same time to an individual.
 Routine Day Services are offered and made available if desired to statefunded individuals five (5) days/30 hours per week.
-On an exceptional basis, for individuals receiving Routine Day Services, the planned provision and utilization of services may be less frequent, but must be so indicated in the individual's ISP and approved by the Regional Field Office.
-Individuals can receive additional group services (after receiving 120 hours of Routine Day Services in a month) after hours and on weekend if they are needed and included in the ISP.
+Individuals can receive additional group services (after receiving 120 hours of Routine Day Services in a month) after hours and on weekend if they are needed and included in the IISP.